Pandemic windfall for US schools has few strings attached | Federal News Network

 “Three years will come very fast,” Gothard said.
 “It’s about managing expectations, honestly, and it starts with myself.
 We really have to be careful about avoiding a financial cliff.”

+“In the past, school infrastructure meant brick-and-mortar buildings, alone,” Byrd-Hill said.
+Now it must include high-quality virtual learning systems.

+Either way, the federal funding could end up saving local taxpayers.
+Before the pandemic, the district was planning to request a local tax increase to cover $1.5 billion in building repairs.
+It would have been a tough sell in a district with a troubled financial history.
+But with the new funding, Detroit might cancel its plans to request a tax hike.

-Districts across the U.S. have spent the summer debating how to spend the new money, in some cases facing pressure from competing groups of parents and activists.
+Districts across the U.S. have spent the summer debating how to spend the new money, in some cases facing pressure from competing groups of parents, teachers and activists.

 Eyeing the district’s $300 million in pandemic aid, the teachers union in Sacramento, California, called for smaller class sizes, which would mean hiring new teachers, along with pay increases.
 And while the union is not asking to tap into federal money for raises, the mere existence of the windfall bolsters the contention that raises are affordable.